mc-petry/redux-handler/README.md

 # redux-handler

-Powerful and simple redux middleware.
+Powerful and simple redux middleware to handle RxJS Observables.
 Forget about the difficulty with redux.
 Designed for large projects.

 Out of the box handles **RxJS Observable** and **Promise**.

-# Table of Contents
+## Table of Contents

 - [Requirements](#requirements)
 - [Installation](#installation)